 ► Related: Mark a reservation as tax exempt

 When you sell a gift certificate, the sale price is ALWAYS equal to the redeemable value unless someone specifically changes it.
 Sale price is the price that the gift certificate was sold for.
 Redeemable value is the dollar amount that can be redeemed.
-Hence, if you donated a $100 gift certificate, the sale price would be 0 but the redeemable value would be $100.

 ► Related: Setting up Gift Certificate Promotions

 ► If you did a special or promotion where for example you add $10 to every $100 a customer spends on a gift certificate, the the "Gift Certificate Promotion" item in the negative to offset the bill would be -10.